'The people I trust are my eyes': Hunters with disabilities hail new program

 “I think it’s a great program,” Tabor said.
 “A lot of people with disabilities in Vermont don’t have access to a service like this.

-While the Vermont Department of Fish and Wildlife isn’t directly supporting the program, it is helping publicize it, said Nicole Meier, hunter education and outreach specialist for the department.
+While the Vermont Department of Fish & Wildlife doesn’t directly support the program, it helps publicize it, said Nicole Meier, hunter education and outreach specialist for the department.
 Information about programs and options for hunters with disabilities can be found on the department’s website www.vtfishandwildlife.com.

 (0) comments